Top 10 Challenges Healthcare Companies Face Today

 Besides, it is also the fact that administrative costs of United States account for or around 8% of their overall healthcare costs and the country could save $175 billion in healthcare costs by halving administrative costs—Jama Network.

 According to the KF health tracking poll, although most of the people confirmed that they can afford their treatment, but one out of four faced difficulty in affording their medicine.

 A combined effort from healthcare companies, insures, and benefactors can help curb the rising cost of healthcare and thus help to solve one of the major challenges in healthcare.

 This effort leads to the development of effective medical billing processes and procedures model, under which financial incentives could be associated with patient outcomes rather than service quantities.
 The new payment model could also address the concern of Dr. Gawande for unnecessary medical tests.

 Many patient advocates are now pushing for the new model that delivers quality over quantity, which could play a key role in improving patient outcomes at a lower cost.
 Healthcare service providers can create different versions of healthcare payment processing models, including invoicing and payment model depending on their business structure.

 One of the successful models is 1ACO (Accountable Care Organization) wherein healthcare groups take responsibility for improving patient outcomes at a reduced cost.

 Besides, healthcare companies can break the whole payment into small chunks to help patients/payers better plan their finances and mode of payment.

-Again, they can collaborate with medical billing companies to develop healthcare billing systems with powerful features such as flexible invoice management dashboard, advance collection and adjustment, separate OP and IP billing queue screen can help healthcare providers offer patient-centric solution and combat healthcare industry challenges more efficiently.
+Again, they can collaborate with a software development company to develop healthcare billing systems with powerful features such as flexible invoice management dashboard, advance collection and adjustment, separate OP and IP billing queue screen can help healthcare providers offer patient-centric solution and combat healthcare industry challenges more efficiently.